seeebiii/aws-ugs-lambda/README.md

 2. Install SAM Local: `npm install -g aws-sam-local`

+## Quick Start
+[step_10](./step_10) contains the final stack.
+Just deploy the whole stack by executing `step_10/deploy.sh`.

 ## Steps
 1. [step_1](./step_1) contains a simple Lambda function written in NodeJS.
 It is deployed using Serverless Application Model (SAM).
 The Lambda function is scheduled and executed each 10 minutes.
 Deploy the example stack using `./deploy.sh`.
+A deployment script could also be done by writing a NodeJS script using the AWS SDK.
+In this simple example it's not necessary, but as soon as your stack grows, you might consider an alternative to a bash script.
 2. [step_2](./step_2) adds a S3 bucket - the Lambda function gets CRUD permissions to access the bucket.
 Hence, the `template.yaml` contains more resources which should be deployed.
 The template is using the new `managed policies` features of SAM, i.e. `S3CrudPolicy` in this case.